Marcelo Saracchi

-Marcelo Josemir Saracchi Pinto (born 23 April 1998) is a Uruguayan professional footballer who plays as a left-back for Spanish club Levante.
+Marcelo Josemir Saracchi Pintos (born 23 April 1998) is a Uruguayan professional footballer who plays as a left-back for Scottish Premiership club Celtic, on loan from Argentine club Boca Juniors, and the Uruguay national team.

 Club career

 Early career

 Born in Paysandú, Saracchi joined hometown club Progreso Paysandú at the age of ten, spending five years in their youth system.
 Saracchi then joined the youth ranks of Danubio.

 Danubio

 In July 2015, Saracchi was moved to the Danubio first team.
 He was included in the matchday squad for the first time on 12 August for Danubio's Copa Sudamericana match against Universidad Católica.
 During that match, Saracchi was subbed on for Ignacio González in the 77th minute, but his competitive debut for the club was cut short when he was subbed off five minutes later following Alejandro Peña's second yellow card and subsequent sending off.
 The following weekend, Saracchi made his Primera División debut, making another substitute appearance, this time replacing Leandro Sosa in the 63rd minute of a 2-0 away victory over Juventud.
 A month later, Saracchi made his first start for the club in a 1-1 draw against Sud América in league play.
 After breaking into the first team throughout the 2015–16 season, Saracchi scored his first goal for the club, in the 77th minute of a 4-1 defeat to Montevideo Wanderers late in the Clausura tournament.
 It would be his only goal of the season.
 Saracchi would go on to make 57 appearances for the club, 54 in the league and three in the Copa Sudamericana, alongside netting against El Tanque Sisley and Montevideo Wanderers again for a total of three goals with Danubio.